ksoichiro/AndroidFormEnhancer/README.md

     </style>
     ```

+## Build

+### Build using Gradle wrapper

+This project contains Gradle wrapper, which is used in development.
+So building your project by Gradle wrapper with the same settings
+will be stable and recommended.

-ProGuard
+### ProGuard
-===

-If you want to use ProGuard, edit proguard-project.txt.
+If you want to use ProGuard, edit your `proguard-project.txt`.

 1. Keep class name of the Validators.
 This is always required.